BertRaeymaekers/ansible-xymon/README.md

     - test
             The test as specified in Xymon.
             It is required for setting a color as state (green, yellow, red) and absent.
+            Note that for absent by default, dropping a test in Xymon can only be done from the xymon host itself, so you'll need to specify something like delegate_to: xymonhost.
             If not specified (allowed with state disabled or enabled) it will effect all the tests on the host.
             [Default: None]